bndtools/bnd/biz.aQute.bnd.gradle/README.md

 ### bndrun

-The bndrun to be executed.
-It can be anything that `Project.file(Object)` can accept.
+The bndrun file to be executed.
 This property must be set.

 ### workingDirectory